-Big Brothers Big Sisters, the nation’s largest donor and volunteer supported mentoring network, holds itself accountable for children in its program to achieve measurable outcomes such as: educational success; avoidance of risky behaviors; and higher aspirations, greater confidence, and better relationships.
+Big Brothers Big Sisters, the nation’s largest donor and volunteer supported mentoring network, holds itself accountable for youth in its program to achieve measurable outcomes such as: educational success; avoidance of risky behaviors; and higher aspirations, greater confidence, and better relationships.

 Little Brothers & Sisters are…

 Able to get along

 Big Brothers Big Sisters of Elkhart County focuses on one-to-one, community-based mentoring relationships.
 This is the traditional Big Brothers Big Sisters relationship, where volunteer mentors (“Bigs”) and youth (“Littles”) get together on their own to share fun activities they both enjoy.
 Matches typically meet 2-4 times a month, for 1-5 hours at a time.

 Getting together is a great time for both the Big and the Little.
 It doesn’t require a special occasion or expensive activities; just a few hours every month to share the simple things people like you already enjoy doing.

 Whatever it is the Big enjoys, odds are they will enjoy it even more with a Little- and they’ll be making a life-changing impact.
 Volunteering just a few hours every month with a youth can start something amazing, for both the Big and the Little.

 Going to a movie

 Hanging out and talking